New York Federal Kidnapping Lawyer

 - The victim is a designated federal officer or employee.

-18 U.S.C. § 1201(a).
 The federal Kidnapping charge, however, does not routinely apply to matters involving the abducting of a minor by a parent, except for the crime of International Parental Kidnapping.
-Even then, the child victim must have been under the age of 16 and the defendant must have intended to deny another’s parental rights by his or her conduct.
-18 U.S.C. § 1204.
+Even then, the child victim must have been under the age of 16 and the defendant must have intended to deny another’s parental rights by his or her conduct pursuant to 18 U.S.C. § 1204.

 Call a Top Federal Kidnapping Criminal Attorney Today

-Considering the drastic consequences of a conviction, a skilled New York kidnapping federal criminal defense attorney must be retained if you or a loved one has been charged with Kidnapping.
+Considering the drastic consequences of a conviction, a skilled New York federal kidnapping lawyer must be retained if you or a loved one has been charged with this offense.
 Only in this way can all defenses be explored and a positive result may follow.
-Attorneys at the Law Offices of Jeffrey Lichtman have successfully handled many of these federal cases for decades and have achieved the best possible outcomes for our clients.
-Call us today at (212) 581-1001 for a free consultation.
+Attorneys at our office have successfully handled many of these federal cases for decades and have achieved the best possible outcomes for our clients.